Mnikley/Speed-CLI/README.md

     test_func_three
 ])
 ```
 and that's it!
-With a `your_package.py` file looking like this:
+With an example `your_package.py` file looking like this:
 ```
 def test_func():
     print("K")